Kilogram-force per square centimetre

-A kilogram-force per centimetre square (kgf/cm2), often just kilogram per square centimetre (kg/cm2), or kilopond per centimetre square is a deprecated unit of pressure using metric units.
+A kilogram-force per square centimetre (kgf/cm2), often just kilogram per square centimetre (kg/cm2), or kilopond per square centimetre (kp/cm2) is a deprecated unit of pressure using metric units.
 It is not a part of the International System of Units (SI), the modern metric system.
-1 kgf/cm2 equals 98.0665 kPa (kilopascals).
+1 kgf/cm2 equals 98.0665 kPa (kilopascals) or 0.980665 bar—2% less than a bar.
 It is also known as a technical atmosphere (symbol: at).

-The kilogram-force per square centimetre remains active as a measurement of force primarily due to older pressure measurement devices still in use.
+Use of the kilogram-force per square centimetre continues primarily due to older pressure measurement devices still in use.

-This use of the unit of pressure provides an intuitive understanding for how a body's mass can apply force to a scale's surface area i.e.kilogram-force per square (centi-)metre.
+This use of the unit of pressure provides an intuitive understanding for how a body's mass, in contexts with roughly standard gravity, can apply force to a scale's surface area, i.e. kilogram-force per square (centi-)metre.

 In SI units, the unit is converted to the SI derived unit pascal (Pa), which is defined as one newton per square metre (N/m2).
 A newton is equal to 1 kg⋅m/s2, and a kilogram-force is 9.80665 N, meaning that 1 kgf/cm2 equals 98.0665 kilopascals (kPa).

-In some older publications, kilogram-force per square centimetre is abbreviated ksc instead of kg/cm2.
+In some older publications, kilogram-force per square centimetre is abbreviated ksc instead of kgf/cm2.